polterguy/polterguy.github.io/documentation/magic.lambda.mssql/index.md

-# Using Microsoft SQL Server with Hyperlambda
+# Using Microsoft SQL Server from Hyperlambda

 This is the Microsoft SQL Server data adapter for Magic.
 This project allows you to provide a semantic lambda structure to its slots, which in turn will dynamically create a SQL Server dialect SQL statement